What’s the most important thing you can help children realize?

 - Getting Families Engaged in Early Childhood School Preparation

-Children learn a lot in school or in early childhood education programs, but most of their time is spent at home with their family and caregivers.
-Early learners who are able to capitalize on education opportunities at home will enter the classroom environment with a better foundation for […]
+Children learn a lot in early childhood education programs, but most of their time is spent at home with their families and caregivers.
+Early learners who are able to capitalize on education opportunities at home will enter the classroom environment with a better foundation for developing new […]

 - Nurturing Early Childhood Creativity & Exploration

 It is no surprise to early educators that the experiences and interactions young children are exposed to have a significant effect on a child’s chances for life-long success.
 Informed by the latest advances in neuroscience, we know that synapse connections develop at an accelerated rate in […]